David Cameron pledge to help 'troubled families'

 Students demonstrated outside the venue in Leeds where Mr Cameron spoke.

 The coalition continues to be the focus of protests after MPs agreed to raise the level of tuition fees in England to a maximum of £9,000.

-Speaking to the family guidance charity Relate, Mr Cameron said that no family should be beyond help and he made a commitment to offer "practical and modern" support to families facing "multiple pressures" such as worklessness, alcohol and drug problems.'No defeatism'
+Speaking to the family guidance charity Relate, Mr Cameron said that no family should be beyond help and he made a commitment to offer "practical and modern" support to families facing "multiple pressures" such as worklessness, alcohol and drug problems.

 While Labour's legacy in supporting children - through the Sure Start network of centres - was welcome, he said the last government had "shied away from saying anything meaningful about the family as a whole", particularly the relationship between parents.